Mth0158/recipe-for-good/README.md

 ## Deployment instructions

-There is a CI/CD pipeline running Rspec tests for each individual PR, but nothing to deploy automatically yet.
+There is a CI/CD pipeline that:
+- runs Rspec tests for each individual PR
+- deploy our app to our fly.io when merging on `main` branch